 Basic Process for Applying and Receiving Reasonable Accommodations

-6. Once documentation is provided to determine the existence of a covered disability and the appropriateness of the request for accommodations, it is reviewed by the Disability Services Committee.
+- Once documentation is provided to determine the existence of a covered disability and the appropriateness of the request for accommodations, it is reviewed by the Disability Services Coordinator.

-7. After review, the student will receive a formal letter from the committee approving or denying their request for accommodation.
+- After review, the student will receive a formal letter approving or denying their request for accommodation.

-9. The DSC will also be the liaison between the Committee and either faculty members, course directors, or the College administration on matters associated with a disability.
+- The DSC will also be the liaison between faculty members, course directors, or the College administration on matters associated with a disability.

 The following detailed descriptions of common conditions, and the information used to support requests for documentation for each of these conditions, are taken from the web site of the Office of Disability Services of Penn State University.
 The forms provided on these links may be used directly, or as a guide, for providing the essential documentation.
 Requests for accommodation for the College of Medicine should be made to, and discussed directly with, the College of Medicine Disability Services Coordinator.

 - Physical Health Disorders

 - Extended Examination Time